-Immature, nonactivated DCs, “steady-state” DCs found in the spleen, exhibit high levels of CD11c, and low-to-intermediate expression of MHCII and costimulatory markers.
+Immature, nonactivated DCs, ‘steady-state’ DCs found in the spleen, exhibit high levels of CD11c, and low-to-intermediate expression of MHCII and costimulatory markers.
 In the absence of prior activation, these DCs do not generate inflammatory cytokines but can stimulate naïve T cells.
-Plasmacytoid (p) DCs express lower levels of CD11c and MHCII, are weak stimulators of naïve T cells, and do not produce pro-inflammatory cytokines in the “steady-state”.
+Plasmacytoid (p) DCs express lower levels of CD11c and MHCII, are weak stimulators of naïve T cells, and do not produce pro-inflammatory cytokines in the ‘steady-state’.

 Mature but non-activated, and potentially tolerogenic, migratory DCs exhibit intermediate CD11c expression and higher levels of MHCII and costimulatory markers on their surface and does not produce inflammatory cytokines.

-Mature, activated DCs have encountered “danger signals” in response to an invading pathogen or damaged self.
+Mature, activated DCs have encountered ‘danger signals’ in response to an invading pathogen or damaged self.
 Depending on the DC subset these DCs produce substantial amounts of inflammatory cytokines very high levels of MHCII and costimulatory molecules on their surface.

-Dendritic cells (DCs) recognize pathogen-associated signals through Pattern Recognition Receptors (PRRs) located within the DC or on its surface.
-Since the identification of the first mammalian Toll-like Receptor (TLR) that activated the innate system [5], the innate immune system has demonstrated plasticity in responding to invading pathogens.
-These activating “danger signals” recognized by DCs include the following:
+DCs recognize pathogen-associated signals through Pattern Recognition Receptors (PRRs) located on its surface.
+Since the identification of the first mammalian Toll-like Receptors (TLRs) that activated the innate immune system [5], the innate immune system has demonstrated plasticity in responding to invading pathogens.
+These activating ‘danger signals’ recognized by DCs are the following:

-Pathogen-Associated Molecular Patterns (PAMPs), which are evolutionarily conserved molecules associated with pathogens, such as bacterial cell wall components or viral/bacterial DNA and RNA segments not typically found within eukaryotic organisms.
+Pathogen-Associated Molecular Patterns (PAMPs), which are evolutionarily conserved molecules associated with pathogens (for e.g. LPS, bacterial and viral nucleic acids), not typically found within eukaryotes.

-Damage-Associated Molecular Patterns (DAMPs), such as nuclear or cytosolic proteins released by necrotic cells of self-origin.
+Damage-Associated Molecular Patterns (DAMPs), such as intracellular proteins released by body’s own cells undergoing necrosis.

-Inflammatory cytokines released by proximal DCs or other cells.
+Inflammatory cytokines.

-The response to danger signals triggers alterations in the phenotype and morphology of dendritic cells (DCs).
-These modifications encompass an augmented distribution of MHC to the cell surface, heightened expression of costimulatory markers, adhesion molecules, and chemokine receptors, the release of cytokines, chemokines, and proteases, and a structural transformation into a stellate morphology characterized by distinctive dendrites—the namesake feature of these cells.
-Microscopy, FACS analysis, or assays measuring soluble protein excretion, such as ELISA or Multiplexed Bead-based Immunoassays, can effectively detect all these changes induced by maturation or activation.
+The response to danger signals triggers alterations in the phenotype and morphology of DCs.
+These modifications encompass an augmented expression of MHC molecules on the cell surface, upregulation of costimulatory markers, cytokine and chemokine release, and the release of cellular proteases.
+Microscopy, flow cytometry analysis, or assays measuring soluble protein excretion, such as ELISA or Multiplexed Bead-based Immunoassays, can effectively detect all these changes induced by maturation or activation.

 Antigen Presentation by Dendritic Cells

-Immature dendritic cells recognize pathogen-associated molecular patterns (PAMPs) — structures that are evolutionarily conserved, such as microbial lipids, carbohydrates, nucleic acids, and intermediates of viral replication.
+Immature dendritic cells recognize pathogen-associated molecular patterns (PAMPs) — structures that are evolutionarily conserved, such as microbial LPS, carbohydrates, nucleic acids, and intermediates of viral replication.
 This recognition is facilitated through pattern recognition receptors (PRRs).
-Various PRRs participate in the innate recognition of pathogens, including Toll-like receptors (TLRs), nucleotide-binding oligomerization-domain (NOD-like) receptors, C-type lectin receptors (CLRs), active protein kinase (PKR), and RIG-I-like helicases [6].
-After recognition, the capture of antigens can occur through various mechanisms, including macropinocytosis, endocytosis, and receptor-mediated phagocytosis [7–9].
-Specifically, in the case of receptor-mediated phagocytosis, it involves the engulfment of large particulate antigens, such as bacterial pathogens.
+Various PRRs participate in the innate recognition of pathogens, including nucleotide-binding oligomerization-domain (NOD-like) receptors, C-type lectin receptors (CLRs), Toll-like receptors (TLRs), RIG-I-like helicases, & active protein kinase (PKR) [6].
+Various mechanisms such as macropinocytosis, endocytosis, and receptor-mediated phagocytosis are employed to capture foreign antigens after antigen recognition [7–9].
+Specifically, in the case of receptor-mediated phagocytosis, it involves the engulfment of pathogens such as bacterial cells.
 This process requires actin re-modeling to create a cup-shaped structure around the foreign particle, which subsequently closes to form a phagosome.
 The various processes of antigen capture by DCs are facilitated by numerous receptors that transport the antigen to processing compartments [7–9].
-Dendritic cells convert proteins into peptides, presenting them on major histocompatibility complex (MHC) molecules, specifically MHC class I and II [7, 8].
+DCs convert proteins into peptides, presenting them on major histocompatibility complex (MHC) molecules, specifically MHC class I and II [7, 8].
 In the case of lipid antigens, their processing differs as they are loaded onto non-classical MHC molecules belonging to the CD1 family [7].
 Following antigen uptake and processing, DCs present antigens in the following ways: